 Net system revenues secure the bonds.
-We consider bond provisions credit neutral, despite an open flow of funds structure, because we expect any transfers out, if any, will be limited since we expect most of net excess system revenues will fund the authority's capital program on a pay-as-you-go basis.
-We also expect the authority will maintain a strong liquidity position.
-However, should MDX transfer material amounts of net excess system revenue out to fund non-authority projects, we could view the bond provisions as credit negative because they might limit the authority's ability to maintain or build up cash reserves.
-Provisions include a 1.20x rate covenant and a debt service reserves funded with cash.
-The additional bonds test is somewhat permissive, allowing the authority to issue additional bonds if projected net revenues, reflecting any toll rate increases scheduled to take effect, meet the rate covenant based on proforma debt service requirements.
+We consider bond provisions credit neutral, despite an open flow of funds structure, because we expect any transfers out will be limited and MDX will maintain a strong liquidity position.
+However, should it transfer excess material amounts of excess revenue out to fund non-authority projects, we could view the bond provisions credit negative because of them eroding or limiting MDX's ability to maintain or build cash reserves.
+Provisions include a 1.2x rate covenant and a debt service reserves funded with cash.
+The additional bonds test is somewhat permissive, allowing the authority to issue bonds if projected net revenues, reflecting any toll rate increases scheduled to take effect, meet the rate covenant based on pro forma debt service requirements.

 MDX was created in 1994 to operate and expand the existing system as well as build other regional transportation projects on an expressway system within Dade County.
 The 33-mile system includes five expressways running primarily east-west through the metropolitan Miami area.
-It is overwhelmingly an urban commuter system, with approximately 98% of revenue derived from two-axle vehicles.
+MDX is overwhelmingly an urban commuter system, with approximately 98% of revenue derived from two-axle vehicles.
 The five expressways include:

-- Don Shula (South Dade) Expressway (SR 874): Opened in 1974, running 7.2 miles connecting southwest suburban areas of the county - Gratigny Parkway (SR 924): Opened in 1992, running 5.4 miles connecting Broward County via Interstate 75 and from the Palmetto Expressway in northwest Miami-Dade County to major arterials in northern Miami-Dade County, which connect to Interstate 95 (I-95) - Snapper Creek Expressway (SR 878): Opened in 1980, running 3.0 miles connecting SR 874 to US Highway 1 - Airport Expressway (SR 112): Opened in 1961, running 4.1 miles connecting Miami International Airport on the west to I-95 on the east - Dolphin (East-West) Expressway (SR 836): Opened in 1969, running 14.0 miles through downtown Miami, to Miami International Airport and the central and western parts of the county
+- Don Shula (South Dade) Expressway (SR 874): Opened in 1974, running 7.2 miles and connecting southwest suburban areas of the county; - Gratigny Parkway (SR 924): Opened in 1992, running 5.4 miles and connecting Broward County via Interstate 75 and from the Palmetto Expressway in northwest Miami-Dade County to major arterials in northern Miami-Dade County, which connect to Interstate 95 (I-95); - Snapper Creek Expressway (SR 878): Opened in 1980, running 3.0 miles and connecting SR 874 to US Highway 1; - Airport Expressway (SR 112): Opened in 1961, running 4.1 miles and connecting Miami International Airport on the west to I-95 on the east; and - Dolphin (East-West) Expressway (SR 836): Opened in 1969, running 14.0 miles through downtown Miami, to Miami International Airport and the central and western parts of the county.

-MDX has accomplished its goal to implement ORT and remove toll plazas; all tolls are collected electronically via either SunPass (the current electronic tolling system) or video tolling (toll-by-plate).
-This enables the authority to capture drivers who don't pay.
+MDX has accomplished its goal to implement open road tolling (ORT) and remove toll plazas; all tolls are collected electronically via either SunPass (the current electronic tolling system) or video tolling (toll-by-plate).
+This enables the authority to capture drivers who don't currently pay.
 Three of the five expressways (Don Shula, Gratigny Parkway, and Snapper Creek) were previously converted to ORT in 2010.
-The other two expressways, Airport Expressway and Dolphin Expressway, with the exception of two ramps expected to be complete in the summer of 2016, are fully converted to ORT.
+The last two, Airport Expressway and Dolphin Expressway, were fully converted to ORT more recently, with the conversion's completion in April 2016.

-Directly because of the conversion of the final two expressways, revenue and transaction growth in 2015 increased 41% and 50%, respectively, compared to 2014.
-Operational data for the first seven months of fiscal 2016 indicate that traffic revenues and transaction data is 39% and 50% higher, respectively, compared with the same period a year earlier.
-Furthermore, fee revenue increased by about 180%.
-Total revenue growth (including fee revenue) in the first seven months of fiscal 2016 has outpaced forecasts by about 9% although two ramps, which were assumed to be collecting electronic tolls at the time the forecasts were developed, have not become operational yet.
-We expect the higher levels of revenue will be sustainable due to the fundamental system-wide shift to ORT, allowing the authority to capture those motorists who have not previously paid a toll.
+As a result of the final two expressways' conversion, revenue and transactions in 2015 grew by 41% and 50%, respectively.
+Unaudited operational data for fiscal 2016 indicate that traffic revenues and transaction data is 39% and 50% higher, respectively, compared with the same period a year earlier.
+Total revenue growth (including fee revenue) in fiscal 2016 has outpaced forecasts by about 8%.
+We expect the higher levels of revenue will be sustainable due to the system-wide shift to ORT.